ThatsVie/atlas-AirBnB_clone_v4/README.md

 We created a new JavaScript file named 2-hbnb.js based on 1-hbnb.js.

-This script makes an HTTP request to http://0.0.0.0:5001/api/v1/status/ to check the status of the HBNB API.
+This script makes an HTTP request to http://localhost:5001/api/v1/status/ to check the status of the HBNB API.

 If the status is "OK", it adds the class available to the `div` element with ID api_status.

 If the status is not "OK", it removes the class available from the `div` element with ID api_status.

+**Note:**

+Using http://localhost:5001/api/v1/status/ explicitly specifies the loopback address, ensuring a connection to the local machine.
+This is universally supported and commonly used in development environments.

+However, http://0.0.0.0:5001/api/v1/status/ (as the task requires) specifies the wildcard address, which means "any available interface."
+Some systems or configurations may not allow connections to this address, leading to potential issues with connectivity, especially in development environments.

+This project was developed on VSCode with Liver Server.

 api/v1/app.py: